fourier-space/Computing-2-Applications/README.md

 #### Module Repository ####
-The repository that this handbook is in is [fourier-space/Computing-2-Applications](https://github.com/fourier-space/Computing-2-Applications) It is also the repository that hosts the weekly exercises, which will be released progressively.
+The repository that this handbook is in is [fourier-space/Computing-2-Applications](https://github.com/fourier-space/Computing-2-Applications) There are other repositories for each week's code, these will be released progressively.
-In the next step we will link both repos to a VSCode folder.

 ### VSCode Workspace ###
 We need to make a workspace for the activities that we will be doing this term.